 Missourians voted on three different medical marijuana proposals this year.
 Amendment 2, endorsed by MPP and many other advocacy groups, passed with 66% in favor and 34% opposed.
 The remaining initiatives — Amendment 3 and Proposition C — failed 69% - 31% and 56% - 44%, respectively.
 Patient applications will be made available in 2019, and dispensaries are expected to open by early 2020.
 Get Missouri marijuana policy updates here.

 On June 26, 2018, Oklahoma voters made their state the 30th to legalize medical marijuana!
 Nearly 57% of voters supported the compassionate measure — State Question 788.
 You can read a summary of the measure here.
 Regulators are now implementing the law, and as of August 25, the health department is accepting patient applications.
 Get more updates on Oklahoma's medical marijuana program.

 - Over a million voters in Wisconsin approved non-binding marijuana policy reform proposals in the 2018 Election.
 Over half the state’s population saw marijuana-related measures on their ballots, and every one of them passed.
 Medical marijuana questions received between 67% and 89% support in the 11 counties and two cities where they appeared.
 Adult-use questions earned between 60% and 76% of the vote.

 - Voters in five out of six Ohio counties with marijuana decriminalization questions approved them.
 Dayton, Fremont, Norwood, Oregon, and Windham all passed marijuana reform measures, while Garretsville was the only county to reject.
 Passage of these initiatives will not effect state law but can provide greater protections for marijuana consumers at the local level.

-To see the actual questions voters saw on their ballots November 6, click here.
+To see the actual questions voters saw on their ballots on November 6, 2018, click here.